-In processing and reviewing applications for FHA-insured mortgages, and in ensuring the longterm viability and ongoing programmatic compliance of FHA-insured projects and their members of the development team, operators, and investors pursuant to Section 232 of the National Housing Act, ORCF analyzes the relationship between and among entities.
+In processing and reviewing applications for FHA-insured mortgages, and in ensuring the long-term viability and ongoing programmatic compliance of FHA-insured projects and their members of the development team, operatorsOperators, and investors pursuant to Section 232 of the National Housing Act, ORCF analyzes the relationship between and among entities.
 ORCF analyzes relationships in order to determine if one entity could significantly influence another entity to an extent that one or more of the entities party to a project-related transaction might be prevented from fully pursuing its own separate interests.
 In its analysis of the relationships between and among entities, HUD will determine whether any relationship would reasonably give rise to a presumption that the parties may not operate at arm's length.
-When it is determined that a relationship between or among the proposed parties constitutes an identity of interest, additional requirements and/or certain restrictions will apply.
+When it is determined that a relationship between or among the proposed parties constitutes an identity of interest, the transaction may not proceed (e.g., a transaction involving an IOI between an FHA Lender and Borrower, per par.
+1.6.C.1.a below) or may be subject to additional requirements and/or certain restrictions-will apply.

 A. Definition.
-An "Identity of Interest" (whether or not such term is capitalized) is any relationship based on family ties or financial interests between or among two or more entities involved in a project-related transaction which reasonably gives rise to a presumption that the entities may not operate at arms-length.
+An "Identity of Interest" (whether or not such term is capitalized) is any relationship based on family ties or financial interests between or among two or more entities involved in a project-related transaction which reasonably gives rise to a presumption that the entities may might not operate at arms-length.
 These project-related transactions include, but are not limited to: